AbhishekChorotiya/ruleBuilder/memory-bank/06-CONDITION-SUBCOMPONENTS.md

 ### ConditionLabel.jsx - First Condition Label

-**Purpose**: Displays "Where" label for the first condition in a group.
+**Purpose**: Displays "IF" label for the first condition in a group.

 **Styling**: Consistent with AND badges but with different text and color scheme.